raster-foundry/blasterjs/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Changes in the theme file's structure
 - [ ] A required version bump to a non-dev dependency of the project

-If any of the above are true, provide information or guidance around needed changes for consumers of this library.
+- [ ] One of the above is checked and information or guidance around needed changes for consumers of this library has been added to the changelog under `Upgrade Instructions`.

 ### Demo